 - Addition of descriptive names for buttons, so now text-to-speech converters can recognize them better.

 - Ensuring that keyboard-only users can access all functionality provided by the storefront.
-Previously some features were inaccessible for such users.
+Previously some features were inaccessible to such users.

 Thanks to these improvements, you can better engage the audience that could have had a hard time using your web store due to some physical disabilities.